anandhu-gopi/ag-talks/whoami.md

 ---

 ### About Me

 - Uncle of 3, brother, son, and an engineer.
 - In a complicated relationship with **RabbitMQ**.
-- Recently developed a crush on **MySQL**.
+- Fell for **MySQL** lately.
-- Love watching movies — all genres except horror (why pay to get scared?).
+- Love watching movies — all genres but horror (I don’t pay to get scared).
-- Currently watching **Trailer Park Boys** and wondering why we can’t all have a friend like Bubbles.
+- Started watching  **Trailer Park Boys** recently and convinced the world needs more Bubbles.
 - Greatest actor in the world?
-Easy. 👉 [Mohanlal](https://www.google.com/search?q=mohanlal).
+[Mohanlal](https://www.google.com/search?q=mohanlal).

 ---